ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ### Launch the {{site.data.keyword.la_short}} webUI

-You launch the web UI within the context of an IBM Log Analysis with {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.
+Launch the web UI within the context of an IBM Log Analysis with {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.

-1. Select your instance.
+1. Select the {{site.data.keyword.la_short}}  instance.

 1. Click **View LogDNA**.